 This event might not be to everyone’s tastes but it is an annual tradition and one of the main spectacles of the carnival.
-On March the 6th, the streets of Santa Cruz are decorated with mourning drapes.
+The streets of Santa Cruz are decorated with mourning drapes.
 During the day, a parade is held through the streets and the central float is a giant Papier Mache sardine.

 Followers dress as widowers and members of the Catholic Church and a funeral procession of sorts is held.
 You may not understand what is going on, but the spectacle, fish and the parade are like nothing else you will experience.